velartrill/velartrill.github.io/orig/reunited.md

 "Whatever," she mutters, turning back to staring out the window, watching his reflection until he's out of sight.
 Only then does her heartbeat start to slow.

 Sucking in a deep breath of air, she props her feet up on the opposing seat, and presses a switch on the table in front of her.
-The tabletop flips up, revealing a sleek screen on its reverse and a keypanel beneath; the screen quickly blinks to life, her name appearing.
+The tabletop flips up, revealing a sleek screen on its reverse and a keypanel beneath; the screen blinks to life, her name appearing.
 Poking at the panel with one desultory hand, she keys in her ident sequence, and the computer unlocks, bringing up her customary workbench.
 She lifts her hand to the screen, makes a few instinctual swiping motions in the air, and the screen shifts to her personal comms.

 Thirty-six urgent messages from Niltar, of course.
 She sighs, hits the key to bring up their dialogue.